Pernashee/pernashee.github.io/content/home/intro.md

 ---
 # Use the Intro widget of the Blog template
 widget: about.avatar
-title: Hello
-bio: Aspiring future docoral candidate in computational cognitive neuroscience, particularly interested in the neural architecture of human decision-making.
-Currently researching learning, memory, and emotion regulation through computational neuroscience and neuroinformatics (and lots of Python tutorials).

 # This file represents a page section.
 headless: true